fabio-d-martins/PhD/README.md

 ### Lens Blur
 Generalized lens blur that assumes the kernel as a disc.

-### Diffraction
+### Sinc Blur
-Image filter that convolves the PSF of a diffracted aperture, generalized as a radially revolved sinc function, with an image.
+Image filter that convolves a radially revolved sinc function with an image.
+A generalized, though not accurate, circular aperture diffraction simulation.

 ---